 < Browse to Previous Essay | Browse to Next Essay >

-With women voting, Washington voters favor Progressive Theodore Roosevelt for president, approve initiative, referendum, and recall powers, and send first women to the state legislature on November 5, 1912.
+With women voting, Washington voters favor Progressive Theodore Roosevelt for president, approve initiative, referendum, and recall powers, and elect first women to statewide office and to legislature on November 5, 1912.

 HistoryLink.org Essay 5589